Why is a church plant needed in wilmington, DE?

 Wilmington is in desperate need of more gospel communities to be planted there in order to transform the city (2 Corinthians 3:18).
 Wilmington was dubbed as “Murdertown USA” by Newsweek.
 The inner city structure of Wilmington has been declining for several decades.
 Although Wilmington has a great church history, with one of the oldest churches in America being there, Wilmington is in great need of the gospel of Jesus Christ to transform its deteriorating conditions.
 Although Wilmington has rich economic value, being known as the “corporate capital of America”, it’s inner city residents are plagued by immense debilitating poverty.
 My family and I desire to plant a church to the glory of God in this challenging city.
 Church planting is a strong evangelistic tool (Acts 2:41-47).
 We envision People Restored to Grace, Communities Renewed with Love and a City Revived with Hope (Titus 2:11).

-Where is the church going to be located?
+Where is the church located?

 West Center City is a neighborhood of 4,234 people comprised of 62% African- Americans, 14.9% White- Americans and 13% Hispanic- Americans.
 Of African-American families in this neighborhood, 88.3% of them live below the poverty line.
 We believe that the West Center City section is prime for the gospel of Jesus Christ to infiltrate hearts.
 When you see a people who are depressed, disillusioned and disregarded, you will see people who have fertile hearts for the gospel of Jesus Christ.
-We plan to target this neighborhood with the hope of seeing Jesus being formed in the lives of men, women and children.
+We are targeting this neighborhood with the hope of seeing Jesus being formed in the lives of men, women and children.

 Who is welcomed to be apart of this faith community?

-This church community is open to everyone.
+Our church community is open to everyone.
 At some point in our lives, all of us were far from God.
 Yet, Christ came to seek and save each of us, even when we were far from Him.
 When we embrace this radical invitation from Him, we find the place we truly belong.
 Therefore, we hope this community is welcoming to folks who don’t yet know this truth, are just starting to realize it, and those who have been following Jesus for some time.

 We desire innovative worship, transparency, vulnerability and authenticity in our alien lifestyles.
 We aspire to what the Bible calls us to as we try and redeem flawed community; things such as love, unity, truth, grace, compassion and forgiveness.